lich2000117/Local_Diffusion_Model_Inpainting/README.md

-# Extract 3D information from Diffusion Model inpainting scene.
+# Working Diffusion Inpainting Model + GUI mask creation.

-This project is a workable diffusion inpainting model.
+This project release is a workable diffusion inpainting model.
 It is currently **WIP**.
-The aim of this project is to extract 3D information (depth, Manhattan structure) from the inpainted image.
+The final goal of this project is to extract 3D information (depth, Manhattan structure) from the inpainted image.

 This project utilizes a Conda environment to manage its dependencies.